The Great St. Louis Bank Robbery: Plot

 Feeling personally betrayed by George, Egan orders him to participate directly in the robbery while Willy drives the car.
 They neglected to bring a police-frequency scanner and are unaware that the bank had relocated a switchboard from the lobby, elements that foil key aspects of their plan.
 An employee triggers the silent alarm, and police swarm the bank exterior.
 Willy flees in the car, leaving the other robbers stranded.
 As the gang try to work out their next move, Egan inadvertently reveals that he killed Ann.
 He forces his way out of the bank, using a teller as a human shield, but is shot down by the police.
-Gino commits suicide in the basement vault.
+Gino dies by suicide in the basement vault.

-George takes a young woman hostage.
+George, wounded by a shot in the leg, takes a young woman hostage.
 Her husband tries to intervene, and the woman warns him that George is a vicious criminal who will show them no mercy.
 Already shaken by Ann's death, George breaks down and begins protesting that he is not really a criminal.
 He releases the woman and lets himself be captured by the police.
 Driven away in a paddy wagon, he sees the world receding behind metal bars.